Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: New formulation for

 \section{New formulation for $J$}

-In this section, we will derive the equation of a good unknown $J=\na \kappa_{\cH}$ which is introduced in \cite{SZ}.
-This quantity is indeed the main part in the pressure term $\na P$ from the Euler equation by recalling that
+In this section, we will derive the equation for a good unknown $J=\na \kappa_{\cH}$ which is introduced in \cite{SZ}.
+Recalling that we can see that $J$ is the part related to the mean curvature $\kappa$ in the pressure term $\na P$, which turns out to be the main part compared to $\na P_{v,v}$.

-with $P_{v,v}$ the lower-order term.
-To find out the equation for $J$, we need some expansions of some commutators.
+To begin with, we need some expansions of some commutators.
 The computations here follow the formulation of Shatah-Zeng, see \cite{SZ} (some expressions are quoted from there directly).
 In order to be self-contained, we will also recall some details from their work.